-A more general sufficient condition is the following, where symmetry is replaced by reversibility (i.e.~the existence of measure $\nu$ on $X$ such that $\nu(x)\mu(x,y)=\nu(y)\mu(y,x)$ for all $x,y$).
-It is a slight generalization of \cite[Proposition 2.1]{cf:BZ} and easily extends to discrete-time non-oriented BRWs.
+Another sufficient condition is the following, where symmetry is replaced by reversibility [i.e.,~the existence of measure $\nu$ on $X$ such that $\nu(x)\mu (x,y)=\nu(y)\mu(y,x)$ for all $x,y$].
+It is a slight generalization of \cite{cf:BZ}, Proposition~2.1 and easily extends to discrete-time BRWs.

-\begin{teo} Let $(X,\mu)$ be a continuous-time BRW and let $x_0 \in X$.
-Suppose that there exists a measure $\nu$ on $X$ and $\{c_n\}_{n \in \N}$ such that, for all $n \in \N$
+\begin{teo} Let $(X,\mu)$ be a continuous-time BRW, and let $x_0 \in X$.
+Suppose that there exists a measure $\nu$ on $X$ and $\{c_n\}_{n \in\N}$ such that, for all $n \in\N$

 where $B(x_0,n)$ is the ball of center $x_0$ and radius $n$.
-If $\sqrt[n]{c_n} \to 1$ and $\sqrt[n]{|B(x_0,n)|} \to 1$ as $n \to \infty$ then $\lambda_s(x_0)=\lambda_w(x_0)$. \end{teo}
+If $\sqrt[n]{c_n} \to1$ and $\sqrt[n]{|B(x_0,n)|} \to1$ as $n \to\infty$, then $\lambda_s(x_0)=\lambda_w(x_0)$. \end{teo}